Ce-Kw/wp-plugin-framework-core/Readme.md

     Module2.php
 ```

-Additional classes like Events, PostTypes, Shortcodes or Widgtes should be put alongside the main class or in subdirectories to better group them.
+Additional classes like Events, PostTypes, Shortcodes or Widgtes should be put alongside the main class or in subdirectories to group them.

 ```
 src/